borti4938/n64adv_pcb/README.md

 The documentation provides assembly sheets ([top](./doc/n64adv_assembly_sheet_top.pdf) and [bottom](./doc/n64adv_assembly_sheet_bot.pdf), which you can print out.
 Together with the [BOM](./doc/n64adv_BOM.xlsx) it is just a matter of time and effort to assembly everything.

-Note that the FPGA has an exposed pad, which needs a cood connection.
+Note that the FPGA has an exposed pad, which needs a good connection.
-Otherwise the FPGA will not boot at all.
+Otherwise, the FPGA will not boot at all.
 Preheat the FPGA with a hot air gun and solder the exposed pad from bottom if you do not use solder paste.
 If you only have your solder iron, apply heat from bottom.
-You have to be patient at this point as there are large GND planes around the FPGA.
+You must be patient at this point as there are large GND planes around the FPGA.
-You may check the FPGA temperature with your finger on the top side (once it gets too hot to touch, you may stop for soldering for a brief moment).
+You may check the FPGA temperature with your finger on the top side (once it gets too hot to touch, you may stop for soldering for a moment).

 If you populate J5, which is the JTAG connector, please short the pins such that they are flush at the bottom side.
 This reduces the risk to short on of these pins with the heat sink (where the PCB will be mounted).

 Using non-clean flux (rosin based) is obviously recommended.
-Eventhough it is "non-clean" I recommend cleaning everything afterwards (just for the visual finish).
+Even though it is "non-clean" I recommend cleaning everything afterwards (just for the visual finish).

 Please double check everything for shorts once you finished your work.
 Very important is that the power supply trace do not short to GND.